nikhilsardana/alzheimers/visualize/readme.md

 This folder lists a few scripts used for partial occlusion through Picasso.

-A sample output from Picasso on a 2d slice.
+Below is a sample output from Picasso on a 2d slice.

 ![Sample picasso output](sampleoutput.png)